UPDATED MARCH 12 2023

 Beach cleanups are scheduled for the third Saturday of every month (rain or shine), after major holidays, and after large rainstorms.
 Outreach and promotion for the cleanups are conducted through the following:

 Volunteers are provided with bags, gloves, and there are a limited number of free parking passes.
-Every month, refreshments are provided by Duthie Power Services and other corporate sponsors, and door prizes are donated by Long Beach businesses.
+Every month, refreshments are provided by Duthie Power Services and door prizes are donated by Spas for Paws.

 Integral elements that contribute to the success of the 30-Minute Beach Cleanup:

-• Consistent scheduling of cleanups (Third Saturday of every month, 10 a.m.)
+- Consistent scheduling of cleanups (Third Saturday of every month, 9:30 and 10 a.m.)

-• Consistent offering of incentives for volunteers (T-shirts, prizes, email follow-up, e-Newsletter)
+Consistent offering of incentives for volunteers ( prizes, email follow-up, e-Newsletter)

-• Consistent networking with Long Beach Unified School District; local community, service and church organizations; local businesses; local media
+Consistent networking with local schoolst; local community, service and church organizations; local businesses; local media

-• Informative, fun and brief (30 minute) cleanups
+- Informative, fun and brief cleanups (30 minute or 1-hour options)

 Justin Rudd is a very accomplished grassroots organizer.
 He has created a community-based program that provides a much-needed service (beach cleanups and fostering environmental stewardship for the City’s residents).
 He has built and maintained solid partnerships with the City of Long Beach (City Council and City departments), local businesses, the Long Beach Unified School District, local colleges and universities, and local environmental, community service and church organizations.

-The 30-Minute Beach Cleanup is a “no cost” program.
-All personnel are volunteers (including Justin Rudd ), and all volunteer supplies (bags and gloves) are provided free-of-charge by the City of Long Beach, Corner Bakery, and other sponsors.
-All volunteer incentives (T-shirts, refreshments and door prizes) are donated by local businesses, and the City of Long Beach provides free parking passes for all volunteers.
+The 30-Minute Beach Cleanup is a basically a “no cost” program.
+All who come out are volunteers, and all volunteer bags are second-use bags that Rudd collects year round.
+All volunteer incentives (refreshments and door prizes) are donated by local businesses, and the City of Long Beach provides free parking for all volunteers.
+The only cost for Rudd are the latex gloves he purchases in bulk.

 Results and Sustainability